 Let’s say you come face to face with a hungry bear.
 Your fight or flight system immediately recognizes the threat and kicks in.

 You feel your senses heighten, your eyes sharpen, and your muscles have access to a rich source of fuel should you need to start running or climb a tree.

 At the same time, this fight or flight response tells the immune system to shut down.
 It can be turned back on later once the danger has been dealt with.

 In the short term, this is very useful.
 As humans evolved this feature, it was used in short durations.

 The danger was either dealt with (fight), or avoided (flight).
 Then once the danger was gone, we could recover, and all body systems were restored to normal function.

 In the modern world, it’s become common to be in a constant state of stress (fight or flight).

-This means that our immune system is suppressed over longer periods of time which has a greater impact over long term immune health.
+This means that our immune system is suppressed over extended periods of time which has a more significant impact over long-term immune health.

 How to Avoid It